 Why Students Are Facing Psychological Problems

-Young adults, especially college students (aged 18-24), are the most common group of people to struggle from psychological health issues.
+Young adults, especially college students (aged 18-24), are the most common group of people to struggle from emotional wellness issues.
 Anxiety and depression are most common.

-Students have to balance many parts of their life - academics, athletics, work, relationships - to ensure...
+Students have to balance many parts of their life - academics, athletics, work, relationships - to ensure success...
 Read More

 April 2, 2019